ku21fan/COO-Comic-Onomatopoeia/TRBA/README.md

 ## Citation
 Please consider citing this work in your publications if it helps your research.
 ```
-@inproceedings{baek2021STRfewerlabels,
-  title={What If We Only Use Real Datasets for Scene Text Recognition?
-Toward Scene Text Recognition With Fewer Labels},
-  author={Baek, Jeonghun and Matsui, Yusuke and Aizawa, Kiyoharu},
+@inproceedings{baek2019STRcomparisons,
+  title={What Is Wrong With Scene Text Recognition Model Comparisons?
+Dataset and Model Analysis},
+  author={Baek, Jeonghun and Kim, Geewook and Lee, Junyeop and Park, Sungrae and Han, Dongyoon and Yun, Sangdoo and Oh, Seong Joon and Lee, Hwalsuk},
-  booktitle={IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+  booktitle = {International Conference on Computer Vision (ICCV)},
-  year={2021}
+  year={2019},
+  pubstate={published},
+  tppubtype={inproceedings}
 }
 ```